Museu Picasso: Exhibitions

 The Picasso Museum has carried out dozens of exhibitions since it opened.
 Often, these exposures are related to the figure of the painter or topics related to their environment, trying to research and review the work and studies of the painter from Málaga.
-We have also held exhibitions on the relationship between Picasso and other artists as Picasso vs. Rusiñol held in 2010.
+It has also held exhibitions on the relationship between Picasso and other artists, such as Picasso vs. Rusiñol held in 2010.
 Sometimes also organized a traveling exhibition, and Bullfighting.
 Paintings, drawings and prints in the collection of the Museu Picasso which could be seen at the Casa Lis in Salamanca in 2010.
 Also made small exhibition focused on one topic, called displays, such as analyzing the painting Science and Charity, the results of studies showing radiographic and reflectologia or another that analyzes a statement that was made about Picasso in Barcelona 1936, Room Esteva.
 Picasso Exhibition, 1936.

 The Museu Picasso frequently hosts special exhibitions presenting artworks by Picasso and other artists.
 From time to time, the museum also organizes seminars and lectures on subjects related to Picasso or on museological issues of interest given by specialists from throughout the world.